Murray918/wdi-10-lessons/unit_1/w01d01/homework/README.md

 }
 ```

-What are the three components of the **control panel**?
+What are the three components of the **control statement**?
 Each component is separated by a semicolon `;`.

 Write your answers as comments in the file.

-* The first part of the control panel is:
+* The first part of the control statement is:
-* The second part of the control panel is:
+* The second part of the control statement is:
-* The third part of the control panel is:
+* The third part of the control statement is:

 ## For loop in reverse